jdpnielsen/contextual-error/README.md

 Option name      | Type             | Meaning
 ---------------- | ---------------- | -------
+`cause`          | Error            | Idicates the specific original cause of the error.
+See [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/cause)
 `name`           | string           | Describes what kind of error this is.
 This is intended for programmatic use to distinguish between different kinds of errors.
 Note that in modern versions of Node.js, this name is ignored in the `stack` property value, but callers can still use the `name` property to get at it.
+See [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/name)
 `info`           | object           | Specifies arbitrary informational properties that are available through the `CError.info(err)` static class method.
 See that method for details.

 The `WError` constructor is used exactly the same way as the `CError`